aprilweilab/grgl/README.md

 grg construct --parts 20 -j 1 path/to/foo.vcf
 ```

 Construction for small datasets (such as those included as tests in this repository) should be very fast, a few minutes at most.
-Large datasets (such as Biobank-scale) can take on the order of a day when using lots of threads (e.g., 70).
+Really large datasets (such as Biobank-scale) can take on the order of a day when using lots of threads (e.g., 70).

 ## Usage (Python API)

-See the provided jupyter notebooks and GettingStarted.md for example.
+See the provided [jupyter notebooks](https://github.com/aprilweilab/grgl/tree/main/jupyter) and [GettingStarted.md](https://github.com/aprilweilab/grgl/blob/main/GettingStarted.md) for more examples.